By Anna Sophie » Home Decor » The Ultimate Guide On How To Style A Grey Sofa In Your Living Room (+17 Stunning Ideas)

 It creates balance without feeling stiff.

-I think, it looks best when you repeat one color from the pattern elsewhere in the room, like in a throw or a vase, to tie everything together.
+It looks even better when you pull one color from the pattern and use it somewhere else in the room, maybe in a throw blanket or a vase.
+This just helps everything feel connected.

 2. How To Style A Grey Sofa: Minimalist